MateuszNaKodach/MateuszNaKodach/README.md

 On my profile you can find many repositories, which show evolution of my programming skills.

 You may be scared by some ugly projects from a long time ago in this galaxy.
-Althoughm for me it's also valuable to show something like this, because it shows my progress.
+Although for me it's also valuable to show something like this, because it shows my progress.

 Below you can read some thoughts (mine or from others) which I composed for my everyday software developer manifesto.